Strategies, research, industry trends — your pulse on the marketplace

 3. Messaging apps

 Apps like Messenger and Telegram are becoming increasingly popular conversational commerce platforms.
-They allow consumers to engage with brands privately, at their convenience.
+They allow consumers to engage with brands privately, at their convenience— 68% of adults globally use messaging apps daily.
 Users also appreciate the ability to use common messaging icons like emojis, GIFs, and memes.

 4. Voice assistants

-Voice assistants like Siri and Alexa use artificial intelligence, machine learning, and natural language processing to allow users to run internet searches and conduct simple tasks with the sound of their voice.
+Voice assistants like Siri and Alexa use artificial intelligence, machine learning, and natural language processing to allow users to run internet searches and conduct simple tasks with the sound of their voice— 17% of consumers already using voice assistants for shopping.

 The hands-free convenience empowers users to multitask.
 For example, when you’re baking you can ask Siri how many teaspoons are in a cup — without having to wash the flour off your hands.